sadhanakeshav/Titanic_Survival_Analysis/README.md

 ### Steps followed

-- Step 1 : Import the Titanic dataset which is in .csv format for analysis and visualization..
+- Step 1 : Import the Titanic dataset which is in .csv format for analysis and visualization.
 - Step 2 : Checked for missing values, duplicates, and data consistency.
 - Step 3 : Handled missing values by either imputing or removing them as appropriate.
 Used the downfill method to handle missing values in the Cabin column, ensuring continuity in data.